batoolalali/AboutME/README.md

 for question 7 you have 6 attempts to hit the correct answer but there are more than one correct answer.

-Esraa abdelqader is driver.
+Jamal Eldeen Wari is driver
-Batool Al-Ali is navigator.
+Batool Al-Ali is navigator

 we worked together on the code to move all questions into functions.